Gluten-Free Austin Curbside To-Go & Marg Kits

 Eddie V’s is on the pricer side but they have great quality seafood and steaks.
 We went there for our anniversary dinner in January.
 Now you can place your to-go order online for curbside pick up.
 And interestingly they have some fancy marketplace boxes and steaks cut for grilling at home, too.

 I was so excited to pick up La BBQ!
-They confirmed the meat is gluten-free, but I don’t know about the sauces.
+They confirmed the meat and BBQ sauces are gluten-free.
 The brisket, smoked turkey, pulled pork, pickled onions, and super spicy pickles were amazing.

 Franklin’s is offering online ordering and curbside pickup, too!
 Now you don’t have to wait in that infamous line.
 Everything is gluten-free except the bread and the dark BBQ sauce.